aspose-email/Aspose.Email-API-References/english/net/aspose.email.mapi/mapicontactpersonalinfopropertyset/mapicontactpersonalinfopropertyset/_index.md

 ---
 title: MapiContactPersonalInfoPropertySet
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Initializes a new instance of the MapiContactPersonalInfoPropertySetaspose.email.mapi/mapicontactpersonalinfopropertyset class
 type: docs
 weight: 10
 url: /net/aspose.email.mapi/mapicontactpersonalinfopropertyset/mapicontactpersonalinfopropertyset/
 ---
-## MapiContactPersonalInfoPropertySet constructor (1 of 2)
+## MapiContactPersonalInfoPropertySet() {#constructor}

 Initializes a new instance of the [`MapiContactPersonalInfoPropertySet`](../../mapicontactpersonalinfopropertyset) class